jjones4/BudgetBuddyApp/README.md

 The only stipulations are: user names must be unique in the database, and each user cannot have two budgets with the same name.

-# Getting Started with BudgetBuddy
+# Getting Started with BudgetBuddyApp

 To use BudgetBuddy, you need a MSSQL database with appropriate tables and stored procedures in order to use the full features of the app.